False Confessions Expert Witness

 Areas of Expertise

 False Confessions Expert Alan Hirsch is an attorney, professor, writer, and trial consultant who has spent three decades doing work related to the justice system.
-During the last decade, much of that work has involved false confessions and criminal interrogations -- studying this subject, writing about it, starting and operating the first website devoted to it, and serving as an expert consultant and witness.
-I have been retained as a consultant in more than 100 cases and given expert testimony in state courts in federal court in Mississippi and state courts in Alaska, Arizona, Colorado, Connecticut, Florida, Georgia, Indiana, Kentucky, Maine, Massachusetts, Mississippi, Michigan, Montana, New Hampshire, New York, North Carolina, Ohio, South Carolina, Tennessee, Vermont, Virginia, Washington, and the District of Columbia.
+During the last two decades, much of that work has involved false confessions and criminal interrogations -- studying this subject, writing about it, starting and operating the first website devoted to it, and serving as an expert consultant and witness.
+I have been retained as a consultant in more than 300 cases and given expert testimony in state courts in federal court in Mississippi and state courts in Alaska, Arizona, Colorado, Connecticut, Florida, Georgia, Indiana, Kentucky, Maine, Massachusetts, Michigan, Montana, New Hampshire, New York, North Carolina, Ohio, South Carolina, Tennessee, Vermont, Virginia, Washington, and the District of Columbia.

 False Confessions FAQ, Expert Witness